lawsonkeith/PiIO/docs/Readme_Admin.md

 ![](https://github.com/lawsonkeith/PiIO/raw/master/images/putty.PNG)

+2.5Ghz wifi has better range than 5Ghz, but may suffer more from interference and the dongles are more powerful than onboard wifi.

 ### Local management

 If possible it's easer to hook a monitor and keyboard up to the pi and edit the files locally as the range of editors will be much better if you use the destop version of stretch.